nick-keller/graphql-proxy/README.md

-# GraphQL Proxy
+# GraphQL-Proxy
-GraphQL Proxy is a generic utility that provides an elegant and consistent API for fetching and computing data in an optimised way via parallelization, lazy-loading, and caching.
+GraphQL-Proxy is a generic utility that provides an elegant and consistent API for fetching and computing data in an optimised way via parallelization, lazy-loading, and caching.

-While not mandatory, it is recommended to use GraphQL Proxy with [DataLoader](https://github.com/graphql/dataloader) which provides batching and caching at the data fetching layer.
+While not mandatory, it is recommended to use GraphQL-Proxy with [DataLoader](https://github.com/graphql/dataloader) which provides batching and caching at the data fetching layer.

+If you are new to GraphQL-Proxy you should read the introduction, otherwise you can skip right to the [getting started](#getting-started)

-## Parallelization
+## Introduction
+### Your GraphQL backend is not optimized
-When building a GraphQL API you usually end-up writing resolvers like so:
+When building a GraphQL API, a naive approach is to write resolvers like so:
 ```js
 const resolvers = {
   Query: {